'Keeping a piece of England's history alive'

 This consideration motivated me to commission a Scottish based artist, Max Scotto, to paint a portrait of me.
 As I could see on his website portfolio he has an excellent expertise in paintings.
 In my case the result was a wonderful classical painting and Max told me that he was influenced by the Grand Manner, a style promoted by Sir Joshua Reynolds.

-The painting is now hanging in our living room.
+The painting is now hanging in our drawing room.
 The painter produced an outstanding piece with a very classic taste, depicting me and a view of Cadbury Castle in South Cadbury.

 I was so delighted with my portrait that I commissioned the artist again to paint my wife, the Baroness.
 Mr Scotto, who is based in Scotland, painted a bust composition of the Lady of North Cadbury and told that he felt inspired by portraits in the Scottish National Portrait Gallery, Edinburgh.

-As successors of the early Barons and as the present Baron and Baroness, and custodians of the barony, we are obliged to preserve this nearly thousand years old piece of English history for future generations.
+As successors of the early Barons and as the present Baron and Baroness, we are not only the owners but also the custodians of the historic barony.
+As such we are obliged to preserve this almost thousand years old piece of English history for future generations.
+This responsibility we bear with dignity and pride on behalf of the British nation.

 In this sense and with best wishes –